fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 To upload images.
 Uses database to store path to file only.

 #### foreign
-For values from other tables which are linked with the field through a foreign key (you may use virtual connection like in MyISAM).
+For values from other tables which are linked with the field through a foreign key (you may use virtual connection like as in MyISAM).

+##Supported languages
+English, russian.

 ##What's next?